353words/cpu_cache/README.md

 ![](cpu-cache.png)

 Figure 1 shows the layers of cache the CPU goes before it reaches the main memory.
+Each CPU has its own L1 and L2 cache, the L3 cache is shared among all CPUs.
 The main memory is about 80 times slower than the L1 cache.
 (source: [Memory Performance in a Nutshell][mem])